shivannis/xandr-docs-public/xandr-docs/articles/monetize/buy-mobile-inventory-via-rtb.md

   or hasn't seen it many times or seen it recently.
 - **Pay on a Per-click (CPC) basis** - Select this option to pay publishers only when users click on your ads.
-This payment type is accepted only by participating Xandr sellers, not by external sellers; using it exclusively may therefore decrease your campaign's reach.
+This payment type is accepted only by participating Microsoft Advertising sellers, not by external sellers; using it exclusively may therefore decrease your campaign's reach.
 - **Pay $ _ per click** - Enter the dollar amount to pay a publisher when a user clicks on one of your ads.
 - **Pay on a Per-conversion (CPA) basis** - Select this option to pay publishers only when users convert.
-This payment type is accepted only by participating Xandr sellers, not by external sellers; using it exclusively may therefore decrease your campaign's reach.
+This payment type is accepted only by participating Microsoft Advertising sellers, not by external sellers; using it exclusively may therefore decrease your campaign's reach.
 - **Pay $ _** **post-click/post-view CPA** - For each selected